Recovering Preferences from Finite Data: Introduction

 Closer to our work, in the context of consumer demand with linear budgets, \citet{mascolell78} introduces an ``income-Lipschitz'' condition and shows that, under this and a boundary condition, any sequence of preferences that rationalizes a sufficiently rich sequence of observations converges to the unique preference that rationalizes the entire demand function. \citet{forges2009} derive the analog of \citeauthor{mascolell78}'s results for nonlinear budget sets.
 In a model of dynamic asset markets, \citet{kubler2015identification} derive conditions that permit the identification of utilities and beliefs of a subjective expected utility maximizer, and show that preference estimates from finite data converge to the unique underlying preference as the number of observations grows large. \citet*{polemarchakis2016identification} give conditions under which the identification of preferences is possible, and demonstrate the convergence of preferences estimated from finite data to the unique underlying preference.
-As in these works, our paper provides conditions for the convergence of preferences that rationalize finite data to the underlying data-generating preference; where we differ is that we focus on data from pairwise choices instead of choice from budgets, allowing us to consider environments beyond choice over commodities, and that we provide a general sufficient condition on the class of preferences under consideration.
-Because we abstract away from specific economic environments, our results are applicable across different domains: choice of menus, under uncertainty, of intertemporal streams, lotteries, or consumption bundles.
+More recently, \citet*{polemarchakiskubler2020} consider identification of preferences from finite data, with emphasis on applications to demand and aggregate demand.
+As in the above works, our paper concerns the convergence of preferences that rationalize finite but unbounded data to the underlying data-generating preference, following large sample theory.
+We differ in three ways: first, we focus on data from pairwise choices instead of choice from budgets; second, we work with general environments beyond choice over commodities; third, we provide a broad sufficient condition on the class of preferences under consideration.
+Because we abstract away from specific economic environments, our results are applicable across different domains, such as choice of menus, under uncertainty, of intertemporal streams, lotteries, or consumption bundles.